 Signed into law a package of legislation that expanded access to substance abuse treatment, and strengthened oversight of opioid prescriptions.

 Initiatives — Governor Carney's Priorities

-One year since Governor Carney took office, state government is working for Delawareans.
+Nearly two years since Governor Carney took office, state government is working for Delawareans.
 Governor Carney and his team have: